UX / UI Designer. Product Visual Designer. Pizza Lover. Breaking Bad Fan. Soccer Fanatic.

 A new low profile and more comfortable European fit, ready for an ABS and PC shell.

-• During this phase of prototyping, it was important we developed a new inner head shape for the helmets.
-REKDs previous helmet was designed for the Asian market, where ergonomically head shapes are more round than oval compared to the European market.
-Several variations were made and tested with users in three different sizes.
+• During the prototyping phase, developing a new inner head shape was crucial.
+REKD's previous helmet was designed for the Asian market, where head shapes tend to be rounder, whereas European head shapes are typically more oval.
+Several variations were created and tested with users across three different sizes to ensure a better fit.

 Airflow & Liner